ggascoigne/react-table-example/README.md

 ## Inspiration

 Several parts of this demo are pulled from examples that are available at https://github.com/tannerlinsley/react-table/tree/master/examples that are copyright Tanner Linsley

-## Note

-This example uses a pre-released version of `@types/react-table` that fixes the types to support rc.16  to work with fixed width columns.
-Note that this requires `patch-package` which doesn't work on `codesandbox.io`.